Shot Clock in High School Basketball - Yes or No?By Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Shot Clock OperatorAnd then there is the shot clock operator.
 Will this be another paid position, a volunteer, or an additional official?
 And what about junior varsity and freshmen games... more strain on resources to have clock operators for all these games.

 There can be disagreements with how the shot clock operator has reset the clock.
 Some training will be required.
-This article, "Duties of Shot Clock Operator" from South Dakota HS Activities Association, is worth reading.

 It's not College or Pro BasketballSome believe that high school basketball is unique from college and pro basketball.
-They believe that since only a very small percentage of high school players go on to play in college, that pressure to make it more like the college game is not valid.
+They believe that since only a very small percentage of high school players go on to play in college, the pressure to make it more like the college game is not valid.
 They feel the added expense is not necessary.

 FansSome believe that whether fans like it or not is not relevant to the discussion... it's for the players.

 Coaching StrategyCoaches that like to control tempo and slow the game down state that using a shot clock takes away from coaching strategy.
 Slowing the game down helps teams with less talent pull off the upset win... so fewer upsets with a shot clock.
-Having a shot clock hurts the underdog, and scores could be more lop-sided (need for "mercy" rule?).
+Having a shot clock hurts the underdog, and scores could be more lop-sided (need for a "mercy" rule?).